habedi/habedi.github.io/_posts/2015-06-6-Nice-Quotes.md

     "exigua pars est vitae quam nos vivimus" (Seneca) ~ "the part of life that we really live is short"

-    "natura vero nihil hominibus brevitate vitae praestitit melius" (Pliny the Elder) ~ "nature has grantedman no better gift than the brevity of life"
+    "natura vero nihil hominibus brevitate vitae praestitit melius" (Pliny the Elder) ~ "nature has granted man no better gift than the brevity of life"

     "nihil scire est vita jucundissima" ~ "to know nothing at all is the happiest life"